Old English Dicts of Cato

-The Old English Dicts of Cato is the editorial name given to the Old English language text based on the Latin Distichs of Cato.
+The Old English Dicts of Cato is the editorial name given to the Old English text based on the Latin Distichs of Cato.
 It is a collection of approximately 80 prose proverbs, the exact number varying between each of the three manuscript versions.
 These can be found in MS Cambridge, Trinity College, R.9.17, MS British Library, Cotton Vespasian D.xiv and MS British Library, Cotton Julius A.ii respectively.

 Themes, structure and purpose

 Being an adaptation of the Latin Distichs of Cato, the Old English Dicts of Cato shares many of its themes.
 However, Elaine Treharne argues that the Latin version was adapted into Old English for a monastic readership, perhaps lay people who had turned to monasticism later in life (in the early sense of conversi), and that in doing so, the Latin proverbs about "classical practices or legends" and those about secular concerns were removed.
 The impersonal grammatical structuring of the Latin version was also dropped in favour of the use of the second person pronoun þu.
 These two changes reflect contemporary ideological movements in which a monk's individual relationship with God was increasingly emphasised.

 Each proverb in the Latin text is a distich of poetry, but these are translated into prose in the Old English version.
 Some of the distichs are imbued with additional material, while some are omitted.
 The Old English version also alters the ordering of the proverbs so that some that are thematically similar are placed in apposition to each other.